LLNL/units/docs/introduction/index.rst

 -  A small single compact type to represent all units (no bigger than a double) if we wanted to use it in a number of contexts.
 -  Another measurement type that was interoperable with doubles and numbers.
 Many numerical calculations came from a `real` array and numeric solver libraries so there is no opportunity to modify those types.
 Which means we need double operations with measurements if we want to use them.
 -  `constexpr` as much as possible since many units are known at compile time and we need to be able to generate complex units from others simpler units.
--   The library should be compatible with a broad range of compilers including some older ones back to gcc 4.7.
+-   The library should be compatible with a broad range of compilers including some older ones back to GCC 4.7.
 -   a fairly expansive list of predefined units to simplify operation

 Speaking with others a few items and contexts came up such as recipes, trade documents, other software package unit representations,  standardized string representation.
 And sometimes a lot of precision is needed other times this is not the case.